 Where is the clearest water?

 We have travelled along the coastline of almost all of Europe, from Normandy in western France to Croatia.
 Where is the clearest water?
-We are almost inclined to answer Croatia to that question, and if you google 'Europe's clearest water', you'll find the following the first meeting actually about Croatia.
-Other places that can compete for the clearest water in Europe include Corsica, Sardinia and Albania.
+We're almost inclined to answer Croatia to that question, and in fact, if you Google 'Europe's clearest waters', the first hit is Croatia.
+Other places that can compete for having the clearest water in Europe are Corsica, Sardinia and Albania.
 Where in Europe have you experienced the clearest water?

 Camping on Brac in Croatia - cosy at Kito